2011: A Life Review (Since it’s not a book)

 Oh, I almost forgot.
 When I juiced, I lost nearly 20 pounds.
 That’s a perk too, right?

 *Please note: This post is opinion and personal experience.
 It is in NO WAY to be taken as advice.
 If you need advice, please see a medical professional regarding addiction, fasting, or any of the other topics.
 Except book publishing.
-See Bookbaby about that.
+See Amazon about that. 😉

 Camel Lot: A Misplaced Adventure

-My very first (why do people say very first, if it’s the first, how does the word very make it any more the first) children’s book, Camel Lot, is available for Kindle, iPad, Nook, and Sony Reader for a new low price of 99 cents.
+My very first (why do people say very first, if it’s the first, how does the word very make it any more the first) children’s book, Camel Lot, is a Kindle Edition Exclusive.

 Synopsis: Three siblings, Arty, Lance and Gwen, set off for their Mother’s forbidden flower garden to play.
 They dream up the grand kingdom of Camel Lot with a courageous king, a daring knight and a princess with a pink magical unicorn.
 But somewhere else in the garden, trouble is brewing.
 It’s not their orange tabby, Marlin; it’s the neighbor-boy, Dwayne.